- Start date: August

-Study mode and duration: 36 weeks full-time including 18 weeks of placement experience
+- Study mode and duration: Full-time: 36 weeks including 18 weeks of placement experience

 UCAS code: 8X64

 Gaelic Medium UCAS code: 8X63 - find out more about studying the medium of Gaelic

 What you'll learn

 All science teachers in Scotland have a specialist science teacher qualification in physics, chemistry or biology.
-They are also qualified to teach general science in first, second and third year in schools.
+They're also qualified to teach general science in first, second and third year in schools.
 In addition to learning about the pedagogy of teaching physics, chemistry or biology, student teachers of science also have an additional twenty hours of study to learn how to teach general science.
 This component is taught in mixed groups of physics, chemistry and biology student teachers to allow students to learn from one another and to simulate working in a school science department or faculty.
 The general science component is taught by a combination of experienced science teacher educators and seconded teachers.

 In addition, the general science component draws on the expertise of science educators from the Glasgow Science Centre and includes a visit to the Centre or other suitable sites to consider out-of-classroom learning in science.
 The general science component of the specialist PGDE science courses makes it easy for qualified teachers to find employment as teachers outside Scotland.